websensei/Cherryservers-Terraform-Kubeone-Example/README.md

 You will need [cherrservers.com](https://portal.cherryservers.com) account with the credit in balance, which will be used to order services with hourly billing.

 Create API key <https://portal.cherryservers.com/#/settings/api-keys/>
-export it to variables.tf file:
+and export it to variables.tf file:

 ```sh
 provider "cherryservers" {